25-Oct-25/UNIT-PROJECT-1/README.md

 # online book Store

-## Based on what you’ve learned until now , create a project of your choosing (impress us with your imagination) .
-This project must at least satisfy the following minimum requirements :

-- Must be interactive on CLI.
-- Use your coding skills in Python accurately.
-- Organize Your Code into modules & (or packages)
-- Use git & Github to track changes in your code.

-## Example Project :  An online Grocery Store :

 #### Overview : An online store that sells fruits to customers.
 This online store has 2 main users.
 The customer and the manager of the store .
 Each one of them should be able to do the following tasks for the store to function properly .